Roman-Pretty/TourCast/README.md

 ## Usage

+**Please note, this functionality describes the App in its current state, and is certain to change**

-1. Open the app in your web browser.
+1. Open the app in VSCode and run the _npm start_ command.
 2. Enter a location in the search bar to get the current weather conditions.
-3. Click on a specific day in the forecast to view detailed weather information for that day.
-4. Use the favorite locations feature to save frequently accessed locations.

 ## Contributing